3. General Raid healing Advice

 General advice on healing raids.

-Read part 1 of this guide about how our healing spells work.
+Read part 1 of this guide about how our healing spells work, as there is a lot of advice specific to each spell in each description.
 Your talents and how much responsibility you have with regards to tank healing will also modify your healing strategy.
 I will update this strategy section once we have seen more level 100 healing strategies emerge.

 - Use ironbark on your tank during times where the tank is taking heavy damage – you can coordinate this some with your other healers and the tanks.